What This Guide Covers

 Rideshare Apps

-For short, point-to-point trips, rideshares can be convenient, especially outside peak hours.
+For short, point-to-point trips, rideshares can be convenient, particularly outside rush hour.
 However, traffic congestion can significantly affect travel times, and prices fluctuate depending on demand.
-During rush hour, weekends, or major events, surge pricing is common and can make even short trips surprisingly expensive.
+During weekday commuting hours, weekends, or major events, surge pricing is common and can make even short trips surprisingly expensive.

-Rideshares are rarely the best option for sightseeing or multiple stops.
-In many cases, trains, buses, or ferries are faster and more predictable, particularly in and around the city centre.
+Rideshares are rarely the best option for sightseeing or trips across the harbour.
+In many cases, trains, buses, or ferries are faster and more predictable, particularly in and around the city centre where public transport coverage is extensive.

 Taxis